 When a branch officer writes to NAPS Headquarters, the name, EIN or last 4-digits of social security number, daytime phone number, complete mailing address and title of the officer referenced should be included in the correspondence.
-This assists NAPS Headquarters in verifying officer information and keeping its list of branch officers current.
+This assists NAPS Headquarters in verifying branch officer information and keeping the list current.